Our Lady of Tinos

+History

 The icon was found on the very first days after the creation of the modern Greek State, henceforth Our Lady of Tinos was declared the patron saint of the Greek nation.
 The icon was at the time thought to be the handwork of St. Luke the Evangelist, and a nationwide fund collection was carried out for the building of a church to house it.

-The church was designed by the architect from Tinos, Efstratios Emmanuel Kalonaris in the Renaissance style and was inaugurated in 1830.
+The church was designed by the architect from Tinos, Efstratios Kalonaris in the Renaissance style and was inaugurated in 1830.
 Since then it constitutes the major Christian pilgrimage in Greece, akin to Lourdes in France or Fatima in Portugal.
 The church receives a vast number of donations in silver and gold votives each year; these are auctioned and used for charities.

 The church is officially dedicated to the Annunciation of the Virgin Mary.
 The major feast of the church, however, is on 15 August when the Dormition of the Virgin Mary (Theotokos) is commemorated by the Greek Orthodox Church, following the strong tradition of the Aegean Islands where the Dormition is grandly celebrated in mid-August as the principal summer feast.

-The second finding of the icon took place on December 18th 1842, according to the Old Church Orthodox calendar in force until 1924 in Greece, corresponding to 31st December in the current civil calendar.
+The second finding of the icon took place on December 18, 1842, according to the Old Church Orthodox calendar in force until 1924 in Greece, corresponding to 31 December in the current civil calendar.